Improving Solar and Geo-dynamo predictability: towards advanced integrated data assimilation techniques

 In parallel advanced data assimilation pipelines have been implemented in geo and solar magnetohydrodynamics (MHD) to better constrain the short-term evolution of the magnetic field B. However, predictions of the long-term magnetic variations on the Earth and the Sun are intractable with 3-D simulations.
 This imposes to develop more conceptual, lower dimensional models in order to support (by objective comparison with data) our 3-D studies of the origin of the long-terms variations of B, such as rare and irregular polarity reversals, or solar grand minima.
 Our group has developed such models (of the mean-field flux transport type) together with a variational assimilation scheme to predict solar activity over one solar cycle (11 yr).
 We propose here to improve these models, and to propose new models, to be able to characterize the long term behavior of the Earth and the Sun.

-The questions that we wish to address are :
+The questions that we address are :

 - What are the physical mechanisms responsible for the long-term magnetic variability of the Sun and the Earth?